jxieeducation/Product-Notes-2017/startups/vc_watch/FinTech.md

 * Kik
 	* Chat place (I used it on craigslist once)
 	* coins will be used as actual money on the platform
+* Digital Asset Holdings
+	* developer of blockchain software for the financial sector